It's important to know how to eat healthy on a tight budget.

 Bone broth is an excellent way to get in massive amounts of nutrition without breaking the bank.
 Trust your grandmother, she knew best when it came to bone broth, and you can bet she didn't break the bank on her grocery budget.
 You can either purchase bones specifically for making broth or use your own leftover bones from other meals.

 Purchase bones from the local health food store for just a couple of bucks.
 Add to the crockpot with a splash of vinegar and fill it to the top with water.
 Let this simmer for about 24-48 hours then strain it, add some Celtic Sea Salt and pour into jars or use it right away.

-Here’s a great recipe for making beef bone broth by Dr. Axe and a link to his chicken broth recipe.
-Not only do I make bone broth, but I often enjoy Bonito Broth for a quick nutritious and highly inexpensive low-calorie lunch.
+Here's a great recipe for making beef bone broth.
+Not only do I make a variety of bone broths, but I often enjoy Bonito Broth for a quick nutritious and highly inexpensive low-calorie lunch.
 Try this recipe.
 If you ever find shrimp on sale and you like these types of things, try making shrimp broth.
-It’s a great starter for chowder too!
+It's a great starter for chowder too!

 Don't forget to buy these items in bulk to stretch your tight budget and stay in the healthy zone while on a tight budget: